home-assistant/home-assistant.io/source/_integrations/homematic.markdown

 #### Integrating HMIP-DLD

-There is no available default integration for HMIP Doorlock (HMIP-DLD) in the current `pyhomeatic` implementation.
+There is no available default integration for HMIP Doorlock (HMIP-DLD) in the current `pyhomematic` implementation.
 A workaround is to define a template lock in your configuration:

 {% raw %}